dflodato/Week4Project/README.md

 # Week4Project

-The script works under the assumption that you have your code in a certain folder and that the data are stored in a directory with relative path "../UCI HAR Dataset" with respect to the path of the script.
+This script fulfills the requirements for the wee4 project of the course Getting and Cleaning Data

 Step 1.
 The subject_train(test), y_train(test), and X_train(test) files are read from